algogz/questions/q/dop/aws-devop-pro-part2.md

 Explanation:

 S3 stores all snapshots.
 If S3 is unavailable, snapshots are unavailable.
 Amazon EC2 also uses Amazon S3 to store snapshots (backup copies) of the data volumes.
-You can use snapshotsfor rec over in g data quickly and reli a bly in case of application or system failures.
-Youcanalsouse snapshots as a base line to create multiple new data volumes,expandthe size of an existing data volume,or move data volumes across multiple Availability Zones, thereby making your data usage highly scalable.
-For more information about using data volumesandsnapshots,see AmazonElasticBlockStore.
+You can use snapshots for recovering data quickly and reli a bly in case of application or system failures.
+You can also use snapshots as a base line to create multiple new data volumes, expand the size of an existing data volume,or move data volumes across multiple Availability Zones, thereby making your data usage highly scalable.
+For more information about using data volumes and snapshots, see Amazon Elastic Block Store.

 http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonS3.html